Salkantay Trek FAQs

 The main difference between our 5D and 4D treks comes from a slight variation on the trail.
 With our 5D trek you get to hike along an original stretch of Inca Trail up to the Llactapata Archaeological Site.
 This section is meant to give you the opportunity to trek along an original Inca Trail, see the Llactapata ruins, and be able to admire the Santa Teresa Valley and Machu Picchu from afar.
 This again, is not included on our 4D trek.
 During the 5 day trek you will also have the option of visiting the hot springs in Cocalmayo for an extra fee.

 WHAT IS THE DIFFERENCE BETWEEN THE MACHU PICCHU ARCHEOLOGICAL SITE AND MACHU PICCHU MOUNTAIN?

 Your ticket to the Machu Picchu archeological site is included in the price of the tour.
 This involves a two-hour guided tour through the ruins of Machu Picchu.
 This is your general entrance ticket.
 With your entrance ticket you have the option of buying a ticket to Machu Picchu mountain.

 Machu Picchu mountain is an extra hike, that is NOT included in the price of your tour.
-It costs an extra $25.00 USD for the Salkantay Trek and an extra $65.00 for the Inca Trail.
+It costs an extra $60.00 USD for both the Salkantay Trek and Inca Trail.
 The hike is about a three-hours round trip journey that you will be able to do after your guided tour.
 From the top, you will have a 360-degree view.
 You can see the Machu Picchu ruins from a much higher vantage point.
 We recommend this if you wish to spend more time at Machu Picchu.